What is Femtech?

 - Enabling self-care: Femtech solutions such as trackers, wearables, and at-home diagnostics allow women to take a greater role in managing their health and health data.

 - Improving diagnosis: Clinical diagnostics companies use technology to treat unmet medical needs in areas such as endometriosis.
-Also the recent research and testings done has allowed a significant data collection that helps get more accurate results and effective courses of action.
+Also the recent research and testings done have allowed a significant data collection that helps get more accurate results and effective courses of action.

 - Addressing stigmatized areas: Femtech companies are addressing previously stigmatized topics such as menstrual health, sexual health, pelvic care, and menopause head-on.